-St Dunstan's College ge: Action Plan (AP)
+St Du nstan's College: Action Plan (AP)

 Pupil Name: Tutor Group:

 AP Start Date: Review Date:

-An AP is a supporting ve measure to help you move e to a better relationship with your studies and the
+asure to help you move to a better relationship with your studies and the

-h you.
+greed in partnership with you.
 It is not a sanction.
 Choosing not to engage

-positively with what is s agreed, however, will be view ed as a choice to receive an appropriate sanction.
+d, however, will be viewed as a choice to receive an appropriate sanction.

-D // S C AD (D) 1 11 1

-· ontext for AP (Please tick one e or more box and add a relevant summary)
+Reason/Contex t for AP (Please tick one or more box and add a relevant summary)

-STARS
+STARS (

 Learning Scores

+Progress Scores

 Attainment Scores

 Exams Results

 I&E

 Pastoral

 Pupil Request

 Other

-Agreed SMART Ta

-for Review (Speci
+Agreed SMART Targets for Review (Specific, Measurable, Achieveable, Relevant, Timebound)

-Measurable, Achieve

-Relevant, Timebou ind)

-Actio ns Agreed between Pupil, St aff and Home to help meet targets
+ē reed between Pupil, Staff and Home to help meet targets

-Pupil:

-Consideration should in

-WHAT will be done, W

-(including how ofte WHERE (if not in time

-lessons, including ho

-avoid potential distract

-and with WHOM (if r

-the pupil alone).

-0 00

-Staff: Consideration should is

-both ways to maximise

-impact of the existing of

-time and support availal

-how to establish wi

-support relevant to me C

-the targets set out ab ove.

-Teacher responsible e for

-reviewing AP (name)
+Pupil: Consideration should include WHAT will be done, WHEN (including how often), WHERE (if not in timetabled lessons, including how to avoid potential distractions), and with WHOM (if not by the pupil alone).

+Staff: Consideration should include both ways to maximise the impact of the existing contact time and support available, and how to establish wider support relevant to meeting the targets set out above.

-Pupil Commitment Date:
+Teacher responsible for reviewing AP (name): Pupil Commitment to AP Date: